Preparing for your perimenopause doctor visit

 How to use Stabilize for this

-Export your symptom summary before appointments to share organized data with your healthcare provider.
+Export your symptom summary before appointments to share organized data with your physician.

 What this page is / isn't